Edit on GitHub

 (May cause injury or damage to product)

-• Do not drop or apply strong shock to product.
+• Do not drop or apply strong impacts to the product.

 Layout/Pin Map